You’ve weighed up the pros and cons and decided to take the leap into freelance software development.

 Did your heart rate accelerate a little bit at the thought of spruiking your services at meetups, or pitching your services to former employers?
 You may be the type of freelance developer who simply hates sales.

 Marketing yourself truly does require wearing a ‘salesperson’ hat, with you as the product being sold.
+An easy way to get comfortable with self-promotion is using tools that naturally capture client interest, like engaging Shopify popups that showcase your services.
 If that gives you the heebie-jeebies, then working through an agency or consultancy may be your best pathway to a successful freelance development career.

 The best aspect of working through an agency is that they will sell you to clients, usually behind closed doors.
 In some cases, you’ll get a phone call or email telling you that you’ve got a new gig, and start on Monday, without having to be involved in the sales process at all.
 All that’s required is for you to show up and get to work.
 Embracing self-promotion can be intimidating, especially if you do not like the ‘salesperson’ role.
 But fear not, for an excellent solution is to collaborate with a French marketing agency.
 They excel at showcasing your talents and connecting you with potential clients, sparing you the heebie-jeebies.